Pink Line: Mayur Vihar-Trilokpuri Stretch May Open In 2020

 Once fully operational, the Pink Line will connect north and north-west part of the national capital with the southern part of the city and reduce travel time for residents of west and north Delhi to the airport.

-The pink plan
+The Pink Line's plan

 It would be also the first line to have interchanges with all operational lines as well as with the Hazrat Nizamuddin Railway Station and the Anand Vihar Terminal.
 The corridor will also have the highest point of the Delhi Metro at Dhaula Kuan.
-While this route was expected to be operational in March this year, the inauguration date has been pushed to June as a small part of the line at Trilokpuri is stuck over land acquisition issues.
-The line would be open for public in two segments- Mukundpur-Mayur Vihar Pocket-I and Shiv Vihar-IP Extension.

-Vibes in property market
+Impact on property market

 The Pink Line will connect several affordable property markets in east Delhi with other parts of the national capital which are of economic importance.
-Areas such as Vinod Nagar and Trilokpuri, for instance, witnessed an increased interest from the investors due to expected rental returns.
-But, with the delay in this particular stretch, investors sentiments are not as positive like earlier.
-Since the rental demand is strong due to pocket-friendly housing options close to job hub of Lakshmi Nagar and Noida, the added Metro connectivity when operational would further boost rental returns.
+Areas such as Vinod Nagar and Trilokpuri, for instance, witnessed increased interest from the investors due to expected rental returns.
+But, with the delay in this particular stretch, investors sentiments are not as positive as earlier.
+Since the rental demand is strong due to pocket-friendly housing options close to the job hub of Lakshmi Nagar and Noida, the added Metro connectivity when operational would further boost rental returns.

-With inputs from Housing News
+With inputs from Housing.com News